TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Well-Architected-Framework.md

-In Security are seven design principles in the cloud:
+Security's seven design principles in the cloud are:

     - Implement a strong identity foundation
     - Enable traceability